 Florence, Italy has been called an outdoor museum for good reason.
 Its streets are full of so much sculpture and architecture that one need not enter a museum to see many works of great artistic significance.
-In fact, during my third stay there, I spent 3 weeks in the city and did not go in a single museum!
+In fact, during my third stay there, I spent three weeks in the city and did not go in a single museum!
 This is partly because of this great collection of sculpture in Florence that sits in the city center.

 The city’s finest collection of outdoor sculpture is found outside the Palazzo Vecchio, Florence’s city hall.
 An impressive array stand next to the Palazzo, in the Loggia dei Lanzi, built in the late 14th century to house public ceremonies.
 While many of Florence’s treasures are from the Renaissance, these sculptures in the loggia are from various periods.